The Pagemaster

 The Pagemaster is a 1994 American live-action animated fantasy adventure film starring Macaulay Culkin, Christopher Lloyd, Whoopi Goldberg, Patrick Stewart, Leonard Nimoy, Frank Welker, Ed Begley Jr., and Mel Harris.
-The film was produced by Turner Pictures and Hanna-Barbera and released by 20th Century Fox on November 23, 1994.
+The film was produced by Colbath and Hanna-Barbera and released by 20th Century Fox and Turner Pictures on November 23, 1994.
 Culkin stars as a timid boy who uses statistics as an excuse to avoid anything he finds uncomfortable in life.
 But after reluctantly undertaking an errand for his father, he gets caught in a storm, which forces him to seek refuge in a library.
 He then finds himself trapped inside the library, where he must battle his way through literary classics come to life if he is to find his way home.

 The film was written for the screen by David Casci, based on a six-page pitch by writer Charles Pogue entitled "Library Days", presented to Casci by producer David Kirschner.
 The film was directed by Joe Johnston (live-action) and Pixote Hunt and Glenn Chaika (animation), and produced by David Kirschner and Paul Gertz.
 The film received generally negative reviews from critics and grossed $13.7 million from a budget of $34 million.
 The film's poor box office performance, along with the 1997 film Cats Don't Dance (which was in production at the time The Pagemaster was released), set back other animated films for the animation studio, Turner Feature Animation.